vuemodel/core/docs/actions/01-when-to-use-actions.md

 ```

 :::
- use VueModel in your command line tools like node and bun!)

 The example below was tested with bun.
 It's much easier to get a modern typescript project running with bun.